Football Association of Ireland: Consolidation

-For many years, association football was largely confined to Dublin and a few provincial towns.
-In some towns the game had been started by British Army teams, leading to the derisory nickname the "garrison game".
-Association football was played in relatively few schools: middle-class schools favoured rugby union while others favoured Gaelic games.
 From the late 1960s, association football began to achieve more widespread popularity.
-Donogh O'Malley, TD, the then Minister for Education, began a new programme of state-funded schools in 1966, many with association football pitches and teams.
+Donogh O'Malley, TD and then Minister for Education, began a new programme of state-funded schools in 1966, many with association football pitches and teams.
 The Gaelic Athletic Association's ban on members playing "foreign" games was lifted in 1971.
 RTÉ television, founded in 1962, and British television (available nearly everywhere on cable or microwave relay from the 1970s), broadcast association football regularly.
 Above all, the increasing success of the international side from the late 1980s gave increased television exposure, more fans, and more funds to the FAI.

 Since 1988

 However, increased media exposure also highlighted some inadequacies of its hitherto largely amateur organisation.

 In January 1999, the FAI announced a planned national association football stadium, to be called Eircom Park after primary sponsors Eircom.
 This was to be a 45,000-seat stadium in City West, modelled on the Gelredome in Arnhem.
 It gradually became apparent that the initial forecasts of cost and revenue had been very optimistic.
 FAI and public support for project was also undermined by the announcement of the Stadium Ireland in Abbotstown, which would have 65,000 seats and be available free to the FAI, being funded by the state.
 The Eircom Park project was finally abandoned in March 2001, amid much rancour within the FAI.

 During preparation for the 2002 World Cup, the captain of the senior football team, Roy Keane, left the training camp and returned to his home.
 He was critical of many aspects of the organisation and preparation of the team for the upcoming games, and public opinion in Ireland was divided.
 As a result of the incident, the FAI commissioned a report from consultants Genesis into its World Cup preparations.
 The "Genesis Report" made a number of damning criticisms regarding corruption and cronyism within the association, but was largely ignored.
 The complete report was never published for legal reasons.
 The FAI subsequently produced its own report of itself titled "Genesis II" and implemented a number of its recommendations.